 The High Priestess Tarot Card as a Situation

-In the past position, the High Priestess denotes stability and passivity, in the sense of calmly waiting for answers and events to unfold.
+In the past or current situation position, the High Priestess denotes stability and passivity, in the sense of calmly waiting for answers and events to unfold.

 The High Priestess defines a situation where patience, stability, and reflection are of the utmost importance.
 A problem or a riddle may have been troubling your mind.
 It’s too soon to tell what will occur, so you might as well keep your thoughts to yourself for now.